 An overview of immunizations for kids ages 4 to 6 years old

-• DTaP – The fifth and final diphtheria, tetanus and pertussis vaccine is recommended when your child is between 4 and 6 years old.
+• DTaP – The fifth and final diphtheria, tetanus and pertussis vaccine is recommended when your child is between 4-6 years old.

-• IPV – The poliovirus vaccine is another four-dose series.
-The fourth dose should occur sometime between 4 and 6 years old.
+• IPV – The poliovirus vaccine is a four-dose series.
+The fourth dose should occur sometime between 4-6 years old.

 • MMR – The measles, mumps and rubella vaccine is given in two doses.
-The second dose should be given between 4 and 6 years old.
+The second dose should be given between 4-6 years old.

-• Varicella – The second and final dose of the chickenpox vaccine is also recommended when your child is between 4 and 6 years old.
+• Varicella – The second and final dose of the chickenpox vaccine is also recommended when your child is between 4-6 years old.

 Recommended childhood vaccines for ages 11 to 12 years old